Feyerabend/ABC80/MOVE.md

 individuals details, parts with which you can, for example, build this.
 From the above understand we why an education, where we concentrate on the computer as a structure but not as a model as well as a levelling of the interest of the total, will be a suitable alternative.
-This is the conclusion, a direction against the previous one proposed training.
+Thus the conclusion is a direction towards the previous proposed training.

 *Set Lonnert*